About our Grammar School

 Our school provides modern equipment in the classrooms and laboratories.
 We have built two classrooms of natural sciences and bought the American educational and experimental PASCO system.
 We have also opened a botanical garden with a school greenhouse and an outdoor classroom.
 We have also opened a courtroom replica, in which our students can participate in legal proceedings inside a realistic environment.

 Computer and multimedia equipment is an integral part of our everyday teaching.
-Teaching is provided without tuition fees.
+Study with a scholarship.
 Additionally, the school provides each student with a scholarship for the entire duration of their studies, thanks to our important strategic partner’s participation.

 The essential and key task of our Grammar School is to provide our students with successful professional life through their education and preparation for the school-leaving exam or further studies at a university.
 The most important aspect, though, is to promote their balanced development through an appropriate combination of scholastic and extracurricular educational activities.
 You can find applicants for medical, veterinary or pharmaceutical branches among our students.
 We develop these students’ qualifications for further studies.
 Nonetheless, we respect general scope of high school education with emphasis on foreign languages and globalised environment.
 Our intention is to especially develop the talents and skills of our gifted students who are interested in studying humanities, aiming to find their appropriate specialisation, for which we employ our trained teachers and psychologists.